Whispering Angel rosé: Quick facts

 - Key grapes: Grenache, Rolle, Cinsault, Syrah, and Mourvèdre

-Whispering Angel rosé is made by Château d’Esclans and owned by Sacha Lichine, who recently caught up with Jane Anson to talk about the history of the estate and his own move from Bordeaux claret to Provence rosé.
+Whispering Angel rosé is made by Château d’Esclans and owned by Sacha Lichine, Jane Anson interviewed in 2018 to talk about the history of the estate and his own move from Bordeaux claret to Provence rosé.

 The estate produces several other rosé wines, in the classic, pale Provence style.
-These include Garrus, Les Clans, Rock Angel, and, more recently, The Palm by Whispering Angel.
+These include Garrus, Les Clans, Rock Angel, and The Palm by Whispering Angel.

 Garrus is the most expensive of the range – and Jane Anson notes Lichine’s ambition in wanting to ‘create the world’s most expensive rosé.’